greenbone/openvas-scanner/INSTALL.md

 Static code analysis with the Clang Static Analyzer
 ---------------------------------------------------

-If you want to use the Clang Static Analyzer (http://clang-analyzer.llvm.org/) to do a static code analysis, you can do so by adding the following parameter when configuring the build:
+If you want to use the Clang Static Analyzer (https://clang-analyzer.llvm.org/) to do a static code analysis, you can do so by prefixing the configuration and build commands with `scan-build`:

-  -DCMAKE_C_COMPILER=/usr/share/clang/scan-build/ccc-analyzer

-Note that the example above uses the default location of ccc-analyzer in Debian GNU/Linux and may be different in other environments.

-To have the analysis results aggregated into a set of HTML files, use the following command:
+    scan-build cmake ..

-    $ scan-build make
+    scan-build make

 The tool will provide a hint on how to launch a web browser with the results.

-It is recommended to do this analysis in a separate, empty build directory and to empty the build directory before "scan-build" call.
+It is recommended to do this analysis in a separate, empty build directory and to empty the build directory before `scan-build` call.